facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 Finally, the **Codegen** configuration is specified by the `codegenConfig` field.
 It contains an array of libraries, each of which is defined by three other fields:

 - `name`: The name of the library.
 By convention, you should add the `Spec` suffix.
 - `type`: The type of module contained by this package.
-In this case, it is a Fabric Component, thus the value to use is `components`.
+In this case, it is a Fabric Native Component, thus the value to use is `components`.
 - `jsSrcsDir`: the relative path to access the `js` specification that is parsed by **Codegen**.

 ### iOS: Create the `.podspec` file